Brandydan21/notes-application/README.md

 ### Sign-up: http://localhost:3006/sign-up
 - This page will render a sign-up form if a user is not logged in.
-If a user is logged in it we redirect the the home page.
+If a user is logged in it we redirect the the home page. ment of files to notes under a user account.

-## Features:

-1. User account creation and login to seperate user data.
-2. Creation of persistant notes data under a user account.
-3. Attachment of files to notes under a user account.

 ## Stack:
 - Frontend: React, Typescript